 Why then — are the vast majority going the way of chemicals?

 Chemical companies have always controlled conventional agriculture.
-Their bottom line (how much money they make) depends on the populace believing in (so they will buy and become dependent upon) chemicals and drugs.
+Their bottom line (how much money they make) depends on the populace believing in chemicals and drugs (so they will buy and become dependent upon them).

 In today’s world chemical companies are still in control.
 They have the money to control the media and even the government agencies having to do with food and agriculture.
 So if you’re looking to main-stream media for truth in almost any subject — you most likely won’t find it.